 The history of zoos reflects how we look at animals: animals have been captured in enclosures and on canvas, for entertainment, education, or a little bit of both.
 Zoos today have the tricky task of adapting with changing cultural attitudes to animals and the environment, and advances in animal welfare.
 Partly tourist destination, partly Noah’s Ark, understanding zoos can be difficult: we have a number of paintings on Art UK which help illustrate this complicated history.

 Animals as captives

 Early animal artists, such as Frans Snyders, used the beautiful feathers and furs of wild creatures to give texture and depth to his still lifes or hunting scenes.
 His paintings show a mix of dead and alive animals, mostly ones to be found (and eaten) in Europe.
-You can imagine the artist working in front of a table piled with pelts, dead birds and vegetables.
+You can imagine the artist working in front of a table piled with pelts, dead

 But wild animals were also drawn and painted for reasons other than to decorate stately homes; their images were captured so that people could learn about the natural world.
 Consider how hard it would be for a traveller from the Middle Ages to explain an elephant to people who hadn’t seen one before – which may excuse the appearance of the chubby grey creature on the left in this painting.

 The urge to see and know about exotic animals was gradually satisfied by pictures: anatomist Dr William Hunter commissioned works from George Stubbs because he knew the artist to be talented in anatomical study – as demonstrated by his splendid Whistlejacket (though Stubbs’ depiction of an Indian ‘stag’ is a composite of British and Indian species (i)).
 The Moose was commissioned because Dr Hunter was keen to prove his theory that the moose was different to the Irish elk (ii).